gardenlinux/gardenlinux-nvidia-installer/README.md

 spawn pods with `priorityClassName: system-node-critical` - this is e.g. the case for the `kube-system` namespace.

-In addition, the gpu nodepools must have appropriate node labels so that the the nvidia-installer instances can target the correct nodes.
+In addition, the gpu nodepools must have appropriate node labels so that the nvidia-installer instances can target the correct nodes.